How Does Scoring Work In Bowling?

 What is a normal bowling score for beginner, intermediate, and professional players?

 For novice bowlers, a score range of around 100-140 is generally considered good.
-This would usually include 1-2 strikes, 2-4 spares, and 4-6 open frames.
+This would usually include one to two strikes, two to four spares, and four to six open frames.
 For intermediate bowlers, a score range of 150-190 is fairly common.
-This scoring range usually includes 2-4 strikes, 3-5 spares, and 2-5 open frames.
+This scoring range usually includes two to four strikes, three to five spares, and two to five open frames.
 For advanced bowlers, a scoring range of 200-250 is normal.
-This range usually includes 5-8 strikes, 2-3 spares, and 1-2 open frames.
+This range usually includes five to eight strikes, two to three spares, and one to two open frames.